 In 2016, she was named one of “10 Women Changing the Canadian Food Industry” by The Huffington Post as well as a panelist and speaker for several groups including the Women’s Leadership Network (WLN), Women Business Enterprises Canada (WBE), and Food Starter.

-Find Cheryl Appleton online:
+Find Cheryl Appleton online through the website.

 Healthy Menu Podcast – Episode 12: Canadian Women in Food with Cheryl Appleton